SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 # Introduction

-In this guide I'll be installing Arch linux with btrfs.
-If you're reading this I can assume you are already familiar with [archwiki](https://wiki.archlinux.org/) - a great place to learn about Arch linux!
+In this guide I'll be installing Arch Linux with BTRFS.
+And in a separate article I'll show you the way to a minimal KDE plasma desktop along with some extended possibilities.
+If you're reading this I can assume you are already familiar with [archwiki](https://wiki.archlinux.org/) - a great place to learn about Arch Linux!

 ## Why Arch?

 If you don't have much idea about different distros, maybe you can read this [article](https://wiki.archlinux.org/title/Arch_compared_to_other_distributions).
 Also you'll find a lot of guys in YouTube for this purpose.

-To summerise everything
+If y